by Joe Martino: When we think of cars we think of gasoline, steel, pollution, etc. Well, maybe you don’t, but that’s what comes to mind for me…

 To think that even one of the founders of a major car manufacturer was trying to give the world a vehicle that was safe, strong and clean for the environment, yet his invention was so suppressed that it is somewhat disheartening.
 How did we go from such an obvious and intelligent discovery, to using gasoline, steel and other non-harmonious materials?
 It’s important to remember, not only do we need to look at the pollution factor of a material while in use, but also in the manufacturing and creation of it from raw materials.
 Looking at hemp, it complies with every eco-standard that exists today; in fact, it blows them out of the water.
 The suppression of this technology is largely due to the fact that hemp was outlawed in the US in 1937 due to the potential damaging effect it would have on many powerful industries at the time.
 I highly recommend you check out the the full story on how hemp became illegal to get a better understanding.

-Here are a couple of videos showing the sheer strength of Ford’s hemp vehicle as well as the possibility of hemp based vehicles and fuels.
+Here are a couple of pictures showing the sheer strength of Ford’s hemp vehicle as well as the possibility of hemp based vehicles and fuels.
 Hemp has a bright future.
-The prohibition of it certainly won’t last forever given the amount of awareness being raised around the subject.
+The prohibition of it didn’t last forever given the amount of awareness being raised around the subject.